 According to Wikipedia, a graphic designer may use the typography, the space and the images to create a final result.
 More broadly, a graphic designer is responsible for the creation of items that visually communicate- posters, banners, business cards, letterheads etc. A good graphic designer should have solid theoretical skills in the design area and must be extremely creative and flexible because his/her field of activity is quite large.

 A graphic designer must be a good user of various design software solutions, too.
+That they use to design logo online free.
 The huge majority of graphic designers are skilled in working with the Adobe programs.

 #2.
 The job of a logo designer

 In the case of a logo designer the situation is way simpler…he/she must create logos.
 Indeed, a logo designer creates a design product, but the capital aspect is that the logos have multiple roles.
 Of course, it means that the logo designer must have theoretical skills in more areas.
 Even though a logo is “small” comparing with other design products, its value is in inversed relationship with the physical size.
 In conclusion, a logo designer’s contribution can’t be ever ignored.